xiaomayimana/test1/README.md

 for the basic Xtext provides based on the grammar that tefler supports.
 These feature may be included in future versions.

 You can install tefler via Eclipse update manager (site: https://github.com/zhou-jg/tefler/deploy).
 After installation, you can create feature files with extension .fm thereby activating tefler editors.
+The grammar (in EBNF) can be found at  https://github.com/zhou-jg/tefler/deploy/TEFL_grammar.txt.

 Hoping it helps to you!